Audi Q4 Sportback e-tron Review 2024

 Standard safety kit is comprehensive, with driver-assistance features including Audi's automatic emergency braking with pedestrian and cyclist detection.
 Lane departure warning is also standard, as well as a turn assist function which can prevent you colliding with oncoming traffic when turning into a side road.

-Audi Q4 Sportback e-tron Vorsprung models also come with the Assistance Package Pro (with adaptive cruise assist and a four-camera system providing 360-degree visibility), as well as the Safety Package Plus (which comes with Audi Side Assist blindspot monitoring and rear cross traffic assist reversing aid).
+Audi Q4 Sportback e-tron Vorsprung models also came with the Assistance Package Pro (with adaptive cruise assist and a four-camera system providing 360-degree visibility), as well as the Safety Package Plus (which comes with Audi Side Assist blindspot monitoring and rear cross traffic assist reversing aid).
+This safety pack is now bundled together as part of the Technology Pack Pro.

 Charging times: How much does it cost to charge the Audi Q4 Sportback e-tron?